ConJayTech/visual-chronicle/docs/tutorials/before-you-start.md

 To test your development system, follow these steps:

-1. Create and checkout a test branch of your fork of the To-Do-service repo.
+1. Create and checkout a test branch of your fork of the Visual-Chronicle repo.
 Your `GitHub repo workspace` is the directory that contains your fork of the `visual chronicle` repo.

     ```shell
     cd <your GitHub repo workspace>
     ls
     # (see the visual chronicle directory in the list)
-    cd to-do-service
+    cd visual-chronicle
     git checkout -b tutorial-test
     cd api
-    json-server -w to-do-db-source.json
+    json-server database.json
     ```

     If your development system is installed correctly, you should see